afreeorange/mediawiki-print/README.md

 MediaWiki allows you to define the print stylesheet for your installation.
 Here's [a sample](http://en.wikipedia.org/w/index.php?title=Facebook&printable=yes) of a printable page.
-Very 1995, eh?

 The goal is to provide a basic print stylesheet, with good layout and typographic sensibilities.
 I would like to add support for commonly used elements/templates (like [the infobox](http://en.wikipedia.org/wiki/Template:Infobox)).
 I'll be happy when I can render most of [these pages](http://stats.grok.se/en/top) satisfactorily.